dovydasgulbinas/dovydasgulbinas.github.io/_posts/2018-07-21-allow-your-developers-to-deploy-to-production.md

 Cost per change is much higher
 ------------------------------

-- It requires more people than needed
-- It it creates unnecessary dependence on other people
-- It complicates the whole procedure to due to lack of transparency.

 Some big companies need whole departments just to release software, this in an overkill.
 If you would look at majority of operation departments you would most likely see some old, crusty and manual